harperreed/harper.blog/content/post/2024-03-26-my-office-is-talking-shit.md

 > Oh look, the front door decided to close itself.
 And surprise, someone is gearing up to leave.
 Maybe they realized this is not a fashion show despite the all-black ensemble.

-## Combining it all together
+## All together now

 Once this was all wired together we had magical experiences like this when I left the office the other day:

 > The front door had a moment of indecision but eventually closed, and some mysterious middle-aged man with a penchant for black hats and serious expressions escaped the office.
 Oh, and the front door is now as secure as my sense of job satisfaction: locked.

-And now our office discord (no more slack) looks like this:
+And now our office discord (no more slack?!) looks like this:

 {{< image src="/images/posts/office-discord.png" caption="The discord is popping">}}